-Over the past few weeks, throngs of people have been flocking to beaches, lakes and rivers, heading to pools, or building a paddling pool out the back so little ones can have a splash.
+Over the next few months, Irish people will be flocking to beaches, lakes and rivers, heading to pools, or building a paddling pool out the back so little ones can have a splash.

-Water Safety Ireland launched a campaign last month inspired by the drowning of three-year-old Avery Greene in August 2019, aimed at promoting water safety to young children.
-The Hold Hands campaign, launched alongside Avery's mother Amanda Cambridge, hopes to teach young children that they should always hold an adult's hand near water.
+Water Safety Ireland's Hold Hands campaign hopes to teach young children that they should always hold an adult's hand near water.

 "Children and parents have been without swimming lessons for fifteen months now and there is a danger that they will overestimate their ability and underestimate the risks, such as rip currents, and swimming in unsafe areas as they try to avoid crowds when social distancing," says Roger Sweeney, Deputy CEO of Water Safety Ireland.